kemayo/wow-simpleitemlevel/README.md

 * The character panel
 * The inspect panel
+* Loot windows
+* The equipment-picker flyout
 * Weapons, armor, and artifact relics in bags (built in, bagnon, baggins, inventorian)
+* Tooltips (in classic)

 I'm open to adding them in more places.

+Also shows:

-Shows an up-arrow on items in your bags which you can use whose item level is higher than whatever you currently have equipped.
+* An upgrade arrow on items in your bags which you can use whose item level is higher than whatever you currently have equipped.
+* A soulbound indicator, so you can see whether something is soulbound, bind-on-equip, or warbound-until-equipped
+* Missing enchants and gems

 ### Simple configuration